MoAli2004/cse15l-lab-reports/LabReport1.md

 This key is not known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-You should say yes as according to Joe, you should say yes when connecting to a server for the first time
+You should say yes since it is your first time connecting to a server.